bolsinga/itunes_json/README.md

 - `raw` - This is the default, where the normalized database rows are just written to standard out.
 - `tracks` - This will attempt to transform the query result from the normalized database `tracks` view into `[Track]`.
 It will just emit these tracks as JSON.
+- `flat` - This will query the flat databases, written to standard out.

 ## Future
 Back up to a single already existing database file, instead of many snapshots of data.
 Music will only tell you the last time a song was played.
 This database will have all the times it was played.
 I have backup data dating to 01/01/2006 to work with.